gandhi-jay/friendly-broccoli/README.md

 </p>

-A Chrome extension that blocks distracting websites and replaces them with a soothing blocked page featuring a YouTube video, a motivational quote, and an animated particle background.
+A Chrome extension that blocks distracting websites and replaces them with a soothing blocked page featuring a YouTube video, a motivational quote, and a Three.js-powered 3D particle animation.

 ## Features